AnvaKondak/nyc_stakeholders_gem/README.md

 # NycStakeholders

-This tool processes NYC JSON data and returns stakeholder objects with properties job role and gender, along with role frequency stats.
+This tool processes NYC JSON data and returns stakeholder objects with properties job role and gender, along with rank title stats.

 ## Installation